thoughtsunificator/geneatree/src/persistence/README.md

 ## Events

-To create a new type of persistence these are the following events that should be implemented.
+To create a new persistence these are the following events that should be implemented.

 ### individualNotesAdd